ftrackhq/ftrack-perforce-location/doc/source/setup.rst

 Set workspace
 .............

-Set the workspace path to the previously created folder
+Set the workspace path to the folder created in step 1 of this process:

 .. image:: /image/workspace-setup.png

-Once done this how should look like in p4v
+Once complete, p4v should look like this:

 .. image:: /image/workspace-setup-done.png